 - Framing instructional objectives for different approaches of teaching - Exposing or introducing a new topic or theme for learning and connecting with previous knowledge by engaging the students into some physical or mental activity - Exploring and developing any concept with the help of students - Explaining a concept to the students drawing appropriate examples in various subject areas - Appropriate Questioning for ensuring active participation of all - Assessing learners and encouraging higher level thinking through appropriate probing - Making students explain their own learning - Creating situations for students to extend or elaborate their learning to new situations - Evaluating learning and helping students to assess their own learning - Motivating students - Handling teaching aids - Working on Blackboard : basics, developing concept maps or diagrammatical structures

-(A Central University Established by the Central Universities Act 2009 No. 25 of 2009)
+Guru Ghasidas Vishwavidyalaya (Acetral University Established by the Central Universities Ast 2009 No. 25 e(2009) Koni, Bilaspur - 495009 (C.G.)

 COURSE C36: ASSESSMENT & EVALUATION

 The course will enable prospective teachers to: